-They establish a maximum VOC-content for consumer products sold in California.
-These are not necessarily “low VOC”.
+They establish a maximum VOC content for consumer products sold in California.
+These are not necessarily “low VOC” in my definition.

 CARB II formaldehyde levels are as follows:

-Products measured include those containing hardwood plywood, medium-density fiberboard (MDF), and particleboard (like furniture and cabinets) – these are pressed wood products sold for indoors.
+Products measured include those containing hardwood plywood, medium-density fiberboard (MDF), and particleboard (like furniture and cabinets) – these are pressed wood products sold for indoor use.
 It does not include exterior sheathing products like exterior plywood and OSB.

 CARB II Formaldehyde Limits are: